ArtEspinosa/GitHub-Collaborators/README.md

 ---
 ## *Can My App Guess **your** Number?*
 ___
-Can you beat my Application game?
-If my number Guessing Application can't guess your number in 10 tries or less then you win!
+Can you **BEAT** my Guessing game?
+If my number guessing game can't guess your number in 10 tries or less then you win!

 + To run the program:
   + Click the URL down below to take you to the application.